deadtrickster/prometheus.erl/doc/prometheus_time.md

 ## Description ##

-Measuring time intervals is trivial you just have to be sure you are using monotonic time source.
+Measuring time intervals is trivial - you just have to be sure you are using monotonic time source.
 Basically interval is a difference between start time and end time.
 Erlang has standard `erlang:monotonic_time` function that returns so called native time units.
-Native time units are meaningless and have to be converted to seocnds(or other units) using `erlang:convert_time_unit`.
+Native time units are meaningless and have to be converted to seconds (or other units) using `erlang:convert_time_unit`.
 However as `erlang:convert_time_unit` documentation [warns](http://erlang.org/doc/man/erlang.html#convert_time_unit-3):